ducttape12/PlaylistBuilder/README.md

 * StationsXmlFile: Path to the XML file containing stations for the playlist
 * PlaylistOutputFilename: Optionally where the playlist should go.
 If omitted will be written to Playlist.pls

-For example, on Windows 10 you may run the application as "PlaylistBuilder -a samplestations.xml"
+For example, on Windows 10 you may run the application as `PlaylistBuilder -a samplestations.xml`

 # Stations.xml
 samplestations.xml is a sample XML file that can be read by PlaylistBuilder.
 Your file should follow a similar structure.